 The Rittenhouse Medical Bookstore in Philadelphia, PA, originally established the award in 1967.
 Now, Rittenhouse Book Distributors continues the tradition.
 The Rittenhouse Award, is presented annually by the Medical Library Association (MLA) for the best unpublished paper or web-based project on health sciences librarianship or medical informatics, submitted by a student in an American Library Association (ALA)–accredited program of library and information studies or by a trainee in an internship in health sciences librarianship or medical informatics.

-- Author must be a member of MLA.
+- Author must be a current member of MLA.
+Membership dates may be confidentially confirmed by MLA Member Services.

 Criteria for Papers/Web-Based Projects